syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Annotations.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Annotation/Exporting-Newly-Added-Annotations-XFDF-File/.NET).

 N> In our PDF library, font resources are embedded into the document during the save operation.
 If a newly created annotation uses the [PdfTrueTypeFont](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Graphics.PdfTrueTypeFont.html), its font resources will not be exported when exporting the [PdfAnnotation](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Interactive.PdfAnnotation.html).
 To ensure proper export of [PdfAnnotation](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Interactive.PdfAnnotation.html) with [PdfTrueTypeFont](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Graphics.PdfTrueTypeFont.html), we recommend saving the document before exporting the annotation.